- Password protect notebooks

-Most note-taking apps are decent PDF readers, Noteshelf is no exception.
+Most note-taking apps are decent PDF readers and Noteshelf is no exception.
 It doesn’t take much for a note-taking app to annotate PDFs because they already have great annotation tools.
 Noteshelf recognises contents pages in PDFs.
 This is a must-have for a PDF reader to ease your navigation through massive documents.
 You can view your bookmarked and tagged pages.
 It would be useful if we could see our annotated pages in Noteshelf.

 Settings For Your Workspace

 You have some settings for your notebook within your workspace.
 You can:

 - Change the Page Template.
 It changes only your current page.
 In Noteshelf, you can have different page templates in one notebook.

 - Rotate your pages.

 - Skip to a specific page.
 The app tells you how many pages your document has and you can just skip right to a specific page.